Virtual Interview Tips That Will Land You the Job

 Remove anything that may be distracting.
 You don’t need to worry about removing tasteful items in your background—no interviewer is going to fault you for having a nice piece of art or a bookshelf behind you.
 But keep an eye out for things that move or look messy—a spinning ceiling fan, a TV that’s been left on, or a heap of dirty clothes on your bed could distract your interviewer and work against your effort to secure the job.

-If you aren’t happy with the way the room looks behind you, consider using one of Zoom’s free virtual backgrounds for the call.
-Again, you want to avoid anything distracting—a simple colored backdrop or a picture of an office or study behind you will do fine.
+Again, you want to avoid anything distracting—usually, simply blurring your background is fine.
+Otherwise, a simple colored backdrop or a picture of an office or study behind you will do fine.
 Just make sure that whatever you’re wearing during the interview doesn’t blend in with the color you choose.

-The last thing you need to do to stage your Zoom interview is make sure it will be nice and quiet in the room where you’re holding the call.
+The last thing you need to do to stage your virtual interview is make sure it will be nice and quiet in the room where you’re holding the call.
 This may mean telling roommates or family members to please respect your privacy during the call.
 You also want to eliminate any exterior noise—keep pets out of the room, for example, and make sure your doors and windows are closed to keep out sound from outside.

 Show your Zoom interviewer that you’re prepared